 The Governance Committee's role is to support the Board's mandate to govern and oversee the operations of Peninsula Co-op by: reviewing, implementing and monitoring the Co-op's governance model and policies; monitoring the Board budget; orientating and developing Directors and overseeing Board succession planning/renewal; evaluating the Board's performance; and monitoring Director compensation.
-The past 12 months have been busy ones for the Governance Committee.
-We are pleased to report good progress in enhancing Peninsula Co-op's governance practices in a number of key areas:
+Specific initiatives related to enhancing Peninsula Co-op's governance practices are summarized below:

 1. Board Communications Plan